 How many countries have McDonalds?

+McDonalds in How many countries?
 OK!
-So, McDonalds currently operate in 117 countries and territories, BUT this is where it gets complicated!
+So, McDonalds currently operate in 116 (one less than last year) countries and territories, BUT this is where it gets complicated!
 Not all the countries are sovereign states, such as Guam.

 Well how many countries are there in the World?

 This is where it gets super complicated.
 There are 193 UN member nations, plus Vatican City and Taiwan would make 195.
 This would mean though that you would then count somewhere like Guadalupe as part of France.
 We therefore suggest the list is closer to 260.
 Check the YPT list of what counts as country to get their take on things.
 By this metric McDonalds is in less than 50% of the worlds nations, although not landmass (Russia, USA, China all having McDonalds franchises).

 McDonalds in how many countries?
 McDonalds is in 116 countries.
 At least by our metric.

 How many countries do not have a McDonalds?

 Going by our slightly liberal interpretation of countries, there are 140+ countries in the world that do not have a McDonalds.

 Here’s 5 countries that do not have a McDonalds that might surprise you;